Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Calathea veitchiana Problems and Solutions

-Calathea Medallion Plant (Calathea veitchiana) growing problems include brown leaf tips, curled and yellow leaves, drooping leaves, loss of leaf color, plant death, pests and diseases among others.
+Calathea Medallion Plant (Calathea veitchiana) growing problems include brown leaf tips, curled and yellow leaves, drooping leaves, loss of leaf color, plant dying, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown, dry leaf tips and edges